srikarr20/quantum-measurement-stack/qmctb/QMCTB-01.md

 # QMCTB-01 — Detector-Plane Causality Benchmark

+**Status:** 🔒 Frozen (Baseline Benchmark)

+QMCTB-01 is validated and considered complete.
+It serves as the canonical baseline for demonstrating detector-plane causality and visibility-based certification in the Quantum Measurement & Control Test Bench (QMCTB).

+No further modifications to logic, thresholds, or control flow are permitted.
+Future QMCTB experiments must reference this benchmark without altering it.

+# QMCTB-01 — Detector-Plane Causality Benchmark

 **Status:** FROZEN (v1.0)
 **Purpose:** Reference benchmark for detector-plane causality
 **Last modified:** Do not edit experimental logic without version bump